 The UDM may also contain an indication whether a UE is allowed to serve as a PRU and indication whether PRU is stationary PRU as part of the UE subscription data.

-The UDM may also contain LMF identifier(s) and indication of user plane positioning between UE and LMF in UE LCS subscription data.2nd change
+The UDM may also contain LMF identifier(s) and indication of user plane positioning between UE and LMF in UE LCS subscription data.

+The UDM may also contain user consent information for a UE.
+For model training and performance monitoring related to LMF based models for AI/ML positioning, the LMF checks the user consent at the UDM before collecting UE related data.

+2nd change

 5.18.0 General